deennyy/dotfiles/README.md

 You can also change "rofi" in the above mentioned files if you use dmenu or any other run launcher. <br>

 Some things in openbox/rc.xml are hardcoded for 1080p, but you can easily adapt them for your resolution.

+You might also want to check out my other repo [other-configs](https://github.com/deennyy/other-configs/).

 # zsh setup:
 Install ```zsh``` and ```zsh-syntax-highlighting``` and then run: